-- Give you a written tenancy agreement (this is optional for short moveable dwelling agreements). - Give you a copy of the RTA information booklet that applies to your tenancy (not required in rooming accommodation). - Give you a receipt if you pay a bond , fill in an RTA Bond Lodgement form 2 with you , and lodge your bond money and the signed form with the RTA within 10 days. - Give you a prepared Entry Condition Report to comment on, sign and return.
-You must use this form to record the condition of the premises when you move in.
+- Give you a written tenancy agreement (this is optional for short moveable dwelling agreements). - Give you a copy of the RTA information booklet that applies to your tenancy (not required in rooming accommodation). - Give you a receipt if you pay a bond, fill in an RTA Bond Lodgement form 2 with you, and lodge your bond money and the signed form with the RTA within 10 days. - Give you a prepared Entry Condition Report to comment on, sign and return.
+You must use this form to record the condition of the premises when you move in and return it to the lessor, agent or provider within 7 days of your tenancy starting.
 Keep a copy for your records.
-Entry Condition Reports are not required for short tenancy movable dwelling agreements, or rooming accommodation agreements where no bond is taken. - Give you a copy of the park rules, if you are living in a moveable dwelling park. - Give you a copy of any by-laws that apply to your tenancy.
+Entry Condition Reports are not required for short tenancy moveable dwelling agreements, or rooming accommodation agreements where no bond is taken. - Give you a copy of the park rules, if you are living in a moveable dwelling park. - Give you a copy of any by-laws that apply to your tenancy.